-RBAC roles may contain permissions for management or data layer access.
-The "Reader" role, for example, grants you read-only access management layer resources.
+RBAC roles can contain permissions for management or data layer access.
+The Reader role, for example, grants read-only access to management layer resources.

-Storage Explorer makes it easy to access your resources by gathering the necessary information to connect to your Azure resources for you.
-For example, to display your blob containers, Storage Explorer sends a list containers request to the blob service endpoint.
+Storage Explorer makes it easy to access your resources by gathering the necessary information to connect to your Azure resources.
+For example, to display your blob containers, Storage Explorer sends a "list containers" request to the blob service endpoint.
 To get that endpoint, Storage Explorer searches the list of subscriptions and storage accounts you have access to.
-But, to find your subscriptions and storage accounts, Storage Explorer also needs access to the management layer.
+To find your subscriptions and storage accounts, Storage Explorer also needs access to the management layer.

-If you don’t have a role granting any management layer permissions, Storage Explorer can’t get the information it needs to connect to the data layer.
+If you don’t have a role that grants any management layer permissions, Storage Explorer can’t get the information it needs to connect to the data layer.

 What if I can't get the management layer permissions I need from my administrator?

-We don't yet have an RBAC-related solution at this time.
+We don't currently have an RBAC-related solution for this issue.
 As a workaround, you can request a SAS URI to attach to your resource.

-Certificate errors are caused by one of the two following situations:
+Certificate errors typically occur in one of the following situations:

-- The app is connected through a "transparent proxy", which means a server (such as your company server) is intercepting HTTPS traffic, decrypting it, and then encrypting it using a self-signed certificate.
+- The app is connected through a transparent proxy, which means a server (such as your company server) is intercepting HTTPS traffic, decrypting it, and then encrypting it by using a self-signed certificate.

-- You're running an application that is injecting a self-signed SSL certificate into the HTTPS messages that you receive.
-Examples of applications that do inject certificates includes anti-virus and network traffic inspection software.
+- You're running an application that's injecting a self-signed SSL certificate into the HTTPS messages that you receive.
+Examples of applications that inject certificates include antivirus and network traffic inspection software.

-When Storage Explorer sees a self-signed or untrusted certificate, it can no longer know whether the received HTTPS message has been altered.
-If you have a copy of the self-signed certificate, you can instruct Storage Explorer trust it by doing the following steps:
+When Storage Explorer sees a self-signed or untrusted certificate, it no longer knows whether the received HTTPS message has been altered.
+If you have a copy of the self-signed certificate, you can instruct Storage Explorer to trust it by following these steps:

-- Click Edit > SSL Certificates > Import Certificates, and then use the file picker to find, select, and open the .cer file
+- Go to Edit > SSL Certificates > Import Certificates, and then use the file picker to find, select, and open the .cer file.

-This issue may also be the result of multiple certificates (root and intermediate).
-Both certificates must be added to overcome the error.
+This issue may also occur if there are multiple certificates (root and intermediate).
+To fix this error, both certificates must be added.

-If you're unsure of where the certificate is coming from, you can try these steps to find it:
+If you're unsure of where the certificate is coming from, follow these steps to find it:

-- Windows: open the installation directory, click /bin/, and then double-click openssl.exe.
+- Windows: Open the installation directory, select /bin/, and then double-click openssl.exe.

 - Look for self-signed certificates.
-If you're unsure of which certificates are self-signed, look for anywhere the subject
+If you're unsure of which certificates are self-signed, make note of anywhere the subject

 ("i:")are the same.

-- Open Storage Explorer, click Edit > SSL Certificates > Import Certificates, and then use the file picker to find, select, and open the .cer files that you created.
+- Open Storage Explorer and go to Edit > SSL Certificates > Import Certificates.
+Then use the file picker to find, select, and open the .cer files that you created.

-If you can't find any self-signed certificates using the preceding steps, contact us through the feedback tool for more help.
-You can also choose to launch Storage Explorer from the command line with the
+If you can't find any self-signed certificates by following these steps, contact us through the feedback tool.
+You can also open Storage Explorer from the command line by using the

 --ignore-certificate-errors flag.
-When launched with this flag, Storage Explorer will ignore certificate errors.
+When opened with this flag, Storage Explorer ignores certificate errors.

-Blank sign-in dialogs are most often caused by ADFS asking Storage Explorer to perform a redirect, which is unsupported by Electron.
-To work around this issue, you can attempt to use Device Code Flow for sign-in.
-To do so, complete the following steps:
+Blank sign-in dialog boxes most often occur when Active Directory Federation Services (AD FS) prompts Storage Explorer to perform a redirect, which is unsupported by Electron.
+To work around this issue, you can try to use Device Code Flow for sign-in.
+To do so, follow these steps:

-- Choose what environment you want to sign in to.
+- Choose the environment you want to sign in to.

 - Follow the instructions on the next panel.

-If you find yourself having issues signing into the account you want to use because your default browser is already signed into a different account, you can either:
+If you can't sign in to the account you want to use because your default browser is already signed in to a different account, do one of the following: